mtzgroup/chemcloud-server/README.md

 ## Deployment

 - Full CI/CD is handled via [CircleCi](https://circleci.com).
 See `.circleci/config.yml` for details.
 - NOTE: If you add celery tasks you'll need to rebuild and push the `mtzgroup/terachem-cloud-worker:testing` image that the CI/CD pipeline uses for tests.
+This worker image is a build of the `docker/celeryworker.dockerfile` image.
+CircleCi pulls this image from the `mtzgroup` Docker Hub account when it runs the CI/CD pipeline rather than building it from scratch each time since it takes ages to build the image on the small, free CircleCI servers.

 ### Web Services